WordPress Plugins For Managing WordPress Post Revisions

 In this tutorial, we look at a number of WordPress plugins that will help you manage your post revisions.

-As soon as you create, edit, and save your posts and pages, WordPress begins to store revisions of the content in its database.
-You can see these displayed in a Revisions section at the bottom of your page or post …
+As soon as you create, edit, and save a page/post, WordPress begins to store new post revisions in its database.
+These are displayed in a Revisions section below your post or page …

-Having autosave and revisions is no doubt a great thing.
-If you write or edit often, however, after a while the revisions can start to build up.
-This can significantly bloat the size of your WordPress database, so it’s important to also be able to manage your revisions.
+Having autosave and revisions is no doubt a good thing.
+If you write or edit extensively, however, after a while the revisions can start to build up.
+This can significantly increase the size of your WordPress database, so it’s important to manage your revisions.

 (Post revisions can really add up after a while)

-For example, if there are 200 posts on your site with an average of 10 revisions each your database could be storing up to 4,000 copies of unnecessary data.
-If your post is approximately 100KB data, then with 4,000 post revisions, the total database space wasted is about 400MB.
+For example, if you have 200 posts published on your site with an average of 10 revisions each you could be storing up to 3,000 copies of old data.
+If your post is approximately 100KB data, then with 3,000 revisions of that post, the total space wasted is about 300MB.

-Fortunately, there are a few great plugins that can help you control and manage your revisions and reduce the size of your WordPress database.
-Here are a few:
+The good news is that there are a number of plugins for WordPress to help you manage your revisions and reduce the size of your WordPress database.
+Here are some of these:

 Better Delete Revision